zydou/arti/doc/dev/notes/rpc-meta-draft.md

 As an exception, a session may have administrative access.
 If it does, it can access information from any session.

+> At present (Sep 2024)
+> administrative access is not implemented.

 (This isolation is meant to resist programming mistakes and careless application design,